 #6) Selling public tours as private events

-Simply repackaging your public tours as private or corporate events can have a negative impact on both tour products, reducing their perceived value and preventing you from offering a tailored event your corporate guests will really find impressive.
-Instead, as you build out the corporate side of your business, use it as an opportunity to expand the kinds of tours you offer.
-This can mean adding new vendors and creating new routes that can be customized to meet the needs of corporate clients.
-Custom tours command higher price points, and your guests won’t feel like they’re getting a repurposed, warmed-over public tour.
+Simply repackaging your public tours as private or corporate events hurts both products, reducing their perceived value and stopping you from offering a tailored event your corporate guests will really find impressive.
+Instead, as you build out the corporate side of your business, use it as a chance to expand the kinds of tours you offer.
+That can mean adding new vendors and creating new routes that can be customized to a corporate client's needs.
+Custom tours command higher price points, and your guests will not feel like they are getting a repurposed, warmed-over public tour.

 #5) Not asking for referrals

-Your previous corporate clients don’t just represent the possibility of great repeat business.
-They also work within networks of other corporate teams who are also on the lookout for amazing event options.
-Build out a strong follow-up email campaign after the completion of a corporate event and be sure to ask directly if your previous guests know of anyone else in their networks who would enjoy one of your custom tours.
+Your previous corporate clients are not just a source of great repeat business.
+They also work within networks of other corporate teams who are on the lookout for amazing event options.
+Build a strong follow-up email campaign after every corporate event, and be sure to ask directly whether your previous guests know anyone else in their network who would enjoy one of your custom tours.

 #4) Not using email to promote your corporate experience offers

-In addition to reaching out to past guests personally, your email list is an incredible tool for driving corporate bookings.
-Aim to put out a monthly email that highlights the value of your events, links to blog posts on your site, and encourages recipients to follow you on social media.
-You can also segment your lists and tailor your messaging more specifically.
-Finally, you can set up automations to go out to prior guests to help keep your company top of mind for future events.
+Beyond reaching out to past guests personally, your email list is an incredible tool for driving corporate bookings.
+Aim to send a monthly email that highlights the value of your events, links to blog posts on your site, and encourages recipients to follow you on social media.
+You can also segment your lists and tailor your messaging more specifically, and set up automations to prior guests so your company stays top of mind for future events.

 #3) Forcing payments through your public tour reservation system